Amir02hp/Amir02hp/README.md

 # Amir

-AI & Robotics researcher interested in the intersection of:
+AI & Robotics researcher

-- Humanoid robotics
-- Nonlinear and optimal control
-- Model Predictive Control (MPC/NMPC)
-- Whole-body and contact-aware control
-- Robot dynamics and system identification
-- Learning-based control and adaptation
-- Symbolic regression and interpretable models
-- Mathematical foundations of AI and intelligent systems

 ## Current Research

-### Humanoid Terrain Adaptation

 I am currently working on model-based control for humanoid robots, with a focus on:

-- Floating-base and contact dynamics
-- Centroidal dynamics
 - Whole-body control
 - Nonlinear Model Predictive Control
 - Terrain-aware locomotion
 - Online adaptation of control objectives
 - Learning and symbolic methods for interpretable adaptation
+- causal/Moe latent World Models
+- Adaptive Dynamics

 The central idea is to keep the physical dynamics model and constrained optimizer explicit, while allowing a learned system to adapt the optimization objective according to the robot's interaction with the environment.